Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Step 4: Choose The Right Baking Pot

-For best results, bake sourdough bread in a Dutch oven or a specialty pan like the Challenger Bread Pan (suitable for both round and oval loaves).
+If you want bakery-style results, bake sourdough bread in a Dutch oven.
 Why?
-Pots trap steam, which is the secret to homemade sourdough with a bold rise.
-Without steam, the crust will set too fast, causing the loaf to harden, split or bake unevenly.
+Pots trap steam which is the secret to homemade sourdough with bold rise and golden crust.
+Without steam, the crust will set too fast casing the loaf to harden, split or bake unevenly (I’ve been there and it’s not pretty).

 • Enamel roasting pan with lid (or sheet pan to cover)